As members of the ELCA, we believe that we are freed in Christ to serve and love our neighbor.

 Where does my offering go?

 Making a planned gift is a powerful way to express your compassion and values.
 Your planned gift becomes a witness to your faith in Jesus Christ.
-Rev. Larry Strenge, our synod’s Director for Evangelical Mission is available to help you plan and develop your holistic stewardship education as well as help you put together a financial generosity strategy.
+Pr.
+Troy Pflibsen, our Director for Evangelical Mission is available to help you plan and develop your holistic stewardship education as well as help you put together a financial generosity strategy.

 The ELCA Foundation offers planning guidance, impact stories, and information on endowment investing.
 Click here to view the ELCA Foundation webpage.